pincrediball/pincrediball.com/content/resources/bookmarks.md

 - Other resources
   - [YouTube: Phaser 3 with Next.js](https://www.youtube.com/watch?v=xRJ787usR5s)
   - [YouTube: Matter.js physics and Mouse Constraints](https://www.youtube.com/watch?v=W-ou_sVlTWk)
-- My own Q&A and other similar posts:
+- My own Q&A and other similar posts
   - ["How to make object movable only by the player?"](https://gamedev.stackexchange.com/q/204691/16701)

 ### Game Development